 Well, a funny thing happened on the way to relevance.

 For the first time ever, the USMNT lost the first two games of a Hexagonal qualifier.
 Not since 1990, when another Euro, Lothar Osiander, gave way to another Yank, Bob Gansler, had the U.S. changed coaches in the middle of a qualification campaign.
 Yes, the U.S has pretty much been guaranteed a spot at the World Cup Finals every four years, thank to FIFA’s awarding 3.5 spots to just six Hex participants (thanks, Sepp!).
-But as we pick over the entrails of Klinsmann’s tenure (he was in charge of the U-23s, too, and their failure to qualify for the last two Olympic tournaments is another blot on the resume) looking for clues, explanations, blame and hope, let us not be coy.
+But as we pick over the entrails of Klinsmann’s tenure (he was in charge of the U-23s, too, and their failure to qualify for the last two Olympic tournaments is another blot on his resume) looking for clues, explanations, blame and hope, let us not be coy.

 The nations comprising The Hex have never been stronger.
 More important and relevant, this crop of senior U.S. players Klinsmann had to work with was neither young nor particularly talented.
-As such, we can’t honestly call their performance the last two summers and during the nascent 2018 Hexagonal “under achievement”.
+As such, we can’t honestly call their performance the last two summers and during the nascent 2018 CONCACAF Qualification Hexagonal “under achievement”.

 I haven’t heard anyone suggest, in retrospect, that Klinsmann had, in pushing for European club experience or courting Euro talent with American bloodlines, ignored or failed to develop a pool of talented, USMNT-worthy domestic players.